-It is important to note that whereas the rabies and distemper vaccines produce excellent protection against these diseases, the vaccines against the two respiratory viruses are not 100% effective.
+It is important to note that, whereas the rabies and distemper vaccines produce excellent protection against these diseases, the vaccines against the two respiratory viruses (Calicivirus, feline herpes virus) are not 100% effective.
 Cats still become infected, but the vaccine decreases the severity of the associated clinical signs.
 Both viruses are harbored for varying periods of time by infected cats.

 What about the feline leukemia vaccine?

 The AAFP and the WSAVA do recommend vaccinating all kittens for feline leukemia (FELV).
 This recommendation is based on the fact that young cats are much more susceptible to this disease.
 The

-guidelines also recommend continued boosters for indoor/outdoor cats but they differ on how often these boosters should be given.

-I have some reservations about the recommendation to routinely vaccinate all kittens against FELV.
+guidelines also recommend continued boosters for indoor/outdoor cats, but they differ on how often these boosters should be given.
+Dr. Williams has some reservations about the recommendation to routinely vaccinate all kittens against FELV.
 Although the feline leukemia virus causes a uniformly fatal disease, the incidence of the disease is low (it is currently estimated to be 2% in the general population).
 A cat contracts the disease either by living in close contact with cats that are positive for FELV or by being bitten by an FELV positive cat.
 They can also be born with the disease if the mother is infected.
-When a kitten first presents for vaccination he or she may have already been exposed in which case there is no evidence that vaccination would be of benefit.
-If the kitten has not been exposed and is not going to be an outdoor cat, I question the benefit of giving the vaccine.
+When a kitten first presents for vaccination, he or she may have already been exposed, in which case there is no evidence that the vaccination would be of benefit.
+If the kitten has not been exposed and is not going to be an outdoor cat, Dr. Williams questions the benefit of giving the vaccine.